Chrapliwy v. Uniroyal, Inc.

 Chrapliwy v.
 Uniroyal, Inc., 670 F.2d 760 (7th Cir.
 1982) is a US labor law decision of the U.S. Seventh Circuit Court of Appeals concerning the award of attorney's fees in a discrimination lawsuit.
 The facts of the case involved allegedly discriminatory practices in violation of Title VII of the Civil Rights Act of 1964.
 The litigants of the case settled in favor of the plaintiffs, but brought the issue of reasonable attorney's fees to the district court.

+The Uniroyal company was a massive global business by the 1960s.
+Its origins trace back to the U.S Rubber Company, founded in Connecticut in the 1890s.

 Facts

-Uniroyal allegedly maintained "a segregated hiring and seniority system at its Mishawaka, Indiana plant where women were heavily employed in the footwear production division, while other lines predominantly employed male employees."
-Alta Chrapliwy and other female workers filed charges against the company in a class action suit that was eventually settled in their favor after years of litigation.
+During the late 1960s, Uniroyal was ramping down on shoe production, which was leading to layoffs.
+Shoe production at the Uniroyal's Mishawaka plant was largely staffed by women.

+In summary, the company was threatening jobs of a large number of women while preventing them from pursuing positions in other departments.
+And so, led by Alta Chrapliwy, female workers at the plant filed with the Equal Employment Opportunity Commission (EEOC).
+Ultimately the EEOC issued a right-to-sue letter and set into motion a years-long process of investigations, filings, inspections, and courtroom maneuvers.

+The women received compensation in the end.